GEM-benchmark/NL-Augmenter/transformations/replace_financial_amounts/README.md

 ## Common currencies
 Not all currencies have conversion rate associated.
 For the moment, only six currencies have a conversion rate associated so that the currency can be changed to one another while keeping the converted amount close to the original amount value.
 Those six currencies are: US dollar, Euro, Pound, Yen, Yuan and the Bitcoin.
+The bank rate is obtained using the forex exchange prices thanks to the `forex-python` library.

 Amounts corresponding to other currencies (e.g.: XAF) have just their amount modified.